 We created a booklet, Never Forget, Never Again, to highlight lessons of the Holocaust and anti-Semitism and to help bring understanding to the horrific realities of genocide and terrorism today.
-Read an excerpt below, and then download the full booklet.
+Download Never Forget, Never Again full booklet here.

 Anti-Semitism is one of the most ancient and tenacious prejudices ever to afflict humankind.
 And its beginnings are ancient as well.
 Already in the 6th century B.C.E., in one of the earliest records of ancient anti-Semitism, the Bible records that Haman sought to wipe out all the Jews of the Persian Empire.
 Why?
 Because Mordecai, a Jew, refused to bow down to him.

 Haman, long ago, exhibited the classic traits of the virulent disease of anti-Semitism.
 He made unfair stereotypes, projected negative characteristics from individual Jews onto an entire nation, and called for the liquidation of all the Jewish people because of the perceived misdeeds of one Jew.
 Let us examine what the Bible says about Haman’s hatred for Jews and about the hatred of all other anti-Semites, as well.